Stock water reticulation

 The AgFirst report was prepared for MPI, MBIE (Ministry of Business, Innovation, and Employment), Te Puni Kōkiri, and Beef + Lamb NZ.
 The report was based on results from 11 case study farms around the country.
 Included in the report is advice and tips from the case study farmers to help others thinking about installing a scheme.

 Download the report or summary

 A summary of the report is also available.

 Video – Stock Water Reticulation Study (5:12)

-[A photo of cows looking towards the camera followed with a photo of Mendip Hills Station are shown before Simon Lee, managing the station starts talking]
+[A photo of cows looking towards the camera followed by a photo of Mendip Hills Station are shown before station manager, Simon Lee, starts talking]